 Introduce your friends to your favorite watering hole, that awesome coffee shop you’ve discovered, or choose a new place together.
 And I can assure you even children look forward to a treat at the end of an adventure.

-In addition, other fun après-snowshoe activities (especially if your hike is short) could include ice-skating, sledding, or even shopping in a local mountain town if you’re out with your girlfriends for the day.
+Also, other fun après-snowshoe activities (especially if your hike is short) could include ice-skating, sledding, or even shopping in a local mountain town if you’re out with your girlfriends for the day.

 Read More: Apres Snowshoe: A First-Timer’s Guide